Reduce redundant tasks

 How much does case management software cost?

-Clio’s legal case management software offers different pricing plans starting at $39 a month.
+Our legal case management software offers different pricing plans starting at $39 a month.
 We want to ensure firms of all sizes and requirements can find a solution that meets their needs.

 What features does legal case management software have?

 Case management: The ability to manage clients and cases and keep all case information organized.
+This enables you to quickly refer to notes about the case and prepare for court in the most efficient way possible.

 Timekeeping: The ability to enter time as you work or after the fact.
 Case management software with timers helps you capture more billable time while you work.
+This means you will be able to streamline your billing process and keep on top of all the cases your practice handles.

 Document management: Can you use it to organize and store documents, and collaborate on them?
+Does it integrate with GSuite or your Microsoft Office package?
+These are questions that need answering so you can fully integrate your chosen software solution into your workflow.

 Document automation: Many case management softwares allow you to use templates to automatically create new documents, saving lawyers valuable time.

 Trust accounting: The ability to track transactions related to operating accounts and trust accounts separately.
+The software should also allow you to send notifications through to trustees when their account has reached the minimum amount and needs topping up.

 Invoicing and billing: Your practice management software should help you seamlessly generate bills and send them to clients.
+This saves you considerable time and money and allowing you to focus on the more important tasks like answering client questions and reassuring clients.

 Client portal: For sharing sensitive files and communications, an encrypted client portal with your case management software is the best option for ensuring client information is kept confidential.
+This portal should also allow you to schedule client appointments and phone calls so that you can make sure they are well looked after, therefore, contributing to building up a solid business relationship with your clients.

 Reports: How is your firm doing financially?
 How are you tracking against your goals?
 Your practice management software should be able to give you key business insights to answer these questions.
+It should provide you with options to automate these reports or to email them through to you on a scheduled date.